atykhonov/emacs-howdoi/README.md

      M-x howdoi-query-line-at-point-replace-by-code-snippet

-this command replaces current line with a code snippet parsed from an answer.
+this command replaces current line with a code snippet parsed from an answer or do

+     M-x howdoi-query-insert-code-snippet-at-point

+to get a code snippet for given query.
+The code snippet is inserted at point.

 With that command you could get situation when it returns not good enough code snippet.
 Or may be after that command you would like to